GymbylCoding/Dusk-Engine/README.md

 ##### [Dash it all, I just want to get started!][quickstart] #####

-The Dusk Engine is a fully featured game engine for [Corona SDK][corona].
+The Dusk Engine is a fully featured Tiled map game engine for [Corona SDK][corona].
 It's designed to make maps made with [Tiled][tiled] as easy as possible to import into your Corona SDK project.

 It's written on a powerful base, but interfaced with simple, intuitive commands that stay out of your way as much as possible.
 In fact, many of the normal Corona function calls you're used to - `map:scale()`, `layer:insert()`, and the such - work seamlessly with Dusk.

 #### Quick Message ####
 I'm a 15-year-old software developer doing this in my spare time; if you don't mind, show your support of Dusk by [purchasing ($0.99) my first game!][game]
 It's really cool; if you like neon graphics, hexagons, light reflection, minimalist style, and puzzles, you'll love it.

+### Development ###
+You may notice that the `master` branch of this repository looks fairly dead.
+This is not the case!
+It's just that most of the development on Dusk happens in the `dev` branch.
+Switch to the dev branch for the most recent changes; the `master` branch is simply the stable (and often fairly old) version of Dusk.

+That said, I'm now working on stabilizing the dev version and pushing out Dusk version 0.2!

 ### TOAD ###